Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 ```bash
 ./deploy/package.sh <environmentCode> <pipelineName>
 ```
-Unzip the contents of the ZIP file and use the contents to load them to your repository.

-**Note**: Do not bring the contents of the pipeline from [workflow folder](../src/workflow/custom-vision-model-v2) directly into your repository.
-You will need to run `package.sh` or `setup.sh` to replace placeholder in one or more files before checking-in the files to your repository.

 ## Importing from Git Repository

+Unzip the contents of the ZIP file generate by running the `package.sh` or `setup.sh` with pipelineName and use the contents to load them to your repository.

+A few things to consider prior to integration of Git / GitHub Repository with Synapse Studio:

+* Do not bring the files from [workflow folder](../src/workflow) directly into your repository that you will use to integrate with Synapse Studio.
+You will need to run `package.sh` or `setup.sh` to replace placeholders in one or more files before checking-in the files to your repository to be used with the Synapse Studio.
+* You can either create a new repository or use a forked version of the [Azure Orbital Analytics Sample](https://github.com/Azure/Azure-Orbital-Analytics-Samples) repository.
+If you use a new repository, use the Unzipped contents of the ZIP file to load into your new repository.
+If you use forked version of the [Azure Orbital Analytics Sample](https://github.com/Azure/Azure-Orbital-Analytics-Samples) repository, overwrite the contents of [Custom vision model v2 workflow folder](../src/workflow/custom-vision-model-v2) or [custom vision model workflow folder](../src/workflow/custom-vision-model) (depending on the pipeline being imported) with the Unzipped contents.

 To import pipeline into the Synape Studio is through Source Control repository like GitHub or Azure DevOps repository, refer to the document on [Source Control](https://docs.microsoft.com/azure/synapse-analytics/cicd/source-control) to learn about Git Integration for Azure Synapse Analytics and how to setup.